Our New Purchasing Scheme is Open! Until 31 July 2026, grab a 20% discount on 20 of our most popular collections! ✕

 Purchase a license below to view the full collection.

 Correspondence between key figures amongst the family and their respective businesses make up the bulk of the collection.
 The collection also includes property descriptions and valuations, newspaper cuttings, and travel journals.
-Overall, these papers provide a useful look at the social, political, and economic impact of the Industrial Revolution in Northern England
+Significantly, these papers track the social, political, and economic impact of the Industrial Revolution throughout northern England and beyond.

 Contents